MicrosoftEdge/MSEdgeExplainers/SetPreferredSinkId/explainer.md

     ...

-    // setDefaultSinkId will change the audio output device for the entire frame that includes subframes.
+    // setPreferredSinkId will change the audio output device for the entire frame that includes subframes.

-    // If selectedDeviceId is empty string, "", then setDefaultsinkId will revert to using the system default device. await navigator.mediaDevices.setDefaultSinkId(selectedDeviceId);
+    // If selectedDeviceId is empty string, "", then setPreferredSinkId will revert to using the system default device. await navigator.mediaDevices.setPreferredSinkId(selectedDeviceId);

     // It does not have to call audioContext.setSinkId in order to change audioContext's audio device output.
   </script>